Bronson Anthony Arroyo

 Arroyo moved to the Arizona Diamondbacks as a free agent in 2014, after 8 seasons with Cincinnati.
 He was one of the few bright lights for the last-place D'backs, as he went 7-4 with a 4.08 ERA in his first 14 starts.
 However, his last start was on June 15th, as he had to undergo Tommy John surgery after that and was out for the remainder of the season and the start of 2015.
 He was still attempting to come back from the surgery when on June 20th, he was traded to the Atlanta Braves along with pitching prospect Touki Toussaint in return for IF Philip Gosselin, who was also on the disabled list at the time.
 The deal was clearly motivated by economic reasons, as Arroyo was owed $9.5 million in salary.
-Indeed, Bronson never actually took the mound for the Braves and on July 30th, he moved again, again because of financial considerations, to the Los Angeles Dodgers, in another multi-player trade.
+Indeed, Bronson never actually took the mound for the Braves and on July 30th, he moved again, in another deal motivated by financial considerations, this time to the Los Angeles Dodgers, in another multi-player trade.
 The others involved in the deal were Ps Luis Avilan, Jim Johnson and Alex Wood and IF Jose Peraza, going to L.A., and Héctor Olivera Jr., Paco Rodriguez and Zachary Bird who headed to Atlanta.
 He did not pitch for the Dodgers either.